oes170611-netizen/legal/privacy-policy.md

 - **Correct** inaccurate personal information.
 - **Delete** your personal information, subject to certain limits (e.g., data we must retain for legal/billing reasons).
 Deleting certain data may mean parts of the app stop working, and full deletion may require closing your account.
 - **Restrict or object** to certain processing of your data.
-- **Export** your data (your logged foods, workouts, weight history, and chat history) in a portable format.
 - **Not be discriminated against** for exercising these rights — we won't charge you more or degrade your service because you did.

 To exercise these rights, contact us at **nutricoreapp1@gmail.com**.
 We may need to verify your identity (at minimum, your account email) before acting on a request.